utkarshcmu/grafana.org/content/blog/2017-08-18-timeshift-ep9.md

 +++
 title = "timeShift(GrafanaBuzz, 1w) Issue 9"
-author = "trent"
+author = "matttoback"
-date = "2017-08-11"
+date = "2017-08-18"
 keywords = ["Grafana", "Blog", "Roundup", "timeShift"] cover_image = "/assets/img/blog/timeshift/timeshift_9.jpg"
-cover_opacity = "0.6"
+cover_opacity = "0.4"
 cover_blur = "1px"
 description = "A roundup of articles and links form Grafana and the community from the past week" categories = ["timeShift", "Grafana Buzz"]
 +++

-Matt from Grafana NYC spend the week in Stockholm working with Torkel on Grafana 5.0.
-Despite warnings otherwise, the weather has been mostly sunny, making a nice backdrop for non-stop discussions on new features.
+Matt from Grafana NYC spent the week visiting Stockholm to focus on v5.0 with Torkel.
+Despite warnings otherwise, the weather has been beautiful, making a nice backdrop for many UX discussions.
 Very, very excited to soon show what we've been working on.
 <br />
 <hr />
 #### Latest Release